YanY-Henry/COM-308-Internet-analytics/README.md

 Specifically, we look at social & information networks, recommender systems, clustering and community detection, search/retrieval/topic models, dimensionality reduction, stream computing, and online ad auctions.
 Together, these provide a good coverage of the main uses for data mining and analytics applications in social networking, e-commerce, social media, etc.
 The course is combination of theoretical materials and weekly laboratory sessions, where we explore several large-scale datasets from the real world.
 For this, you will work with a dedicated infrastructure based on Hadoop & Apache Spark.

-*This repository contains labs and the project of this course.*
+*This repository contains all the 4 labs of this course.*

 |Labs|Deadline|
 |:--:|:------:|